pdxparrot/assets/SETUP.md

   * Hooking everything up with these in mind makes it easier to slot in effects later
 * Get art / animations / audio / UI placeholders in early to start working with triggers and events
   * Art, like code, can be refined as we go but late jam hookups are expensive and likely to be dropped
+* Fading levels in and out could be better than showing a transition screen
+  * Just in general, making more use of fades would be good
+* Fullscreen effects is something we never use that could be really cool
+* Producing WebGL builds instead of native builds would make it easier for a larger audience to play the game

 # Engine Update